Before your buyer is ready to buy, they need to be prepared for change, as Ian shares.

 The "Velocity" bit we get, they said, but the"B"?
 Ian explains our company name.

-The simple answer is that it comes from Series B - typically the second round of funding for a new company, at which point the pressure is on to scale.
+It's inspired by Series B - typically the second round of funding for a new company, at which point the pressure is on to scale.

-The point in a company's early life when it’s captured all the beachhead early adopter customers from the founding team's immediate network, and it’s time to get serious about sales and marketing and carve out some of the mainstream market.
+The point in a company's early life when it’s captured all the beachhead early adopter customers from the founding team's immediate network, and it’s time to get serious about sales and marketing, and carve out some of the mainstream market.

 A group that will need persuading.
 After all, any B2B product or solution is actually selling change, and in the mainstream, everyone loves change, except when it happens to them.